 RFC & RAF Tour which traces the history of the RFC until the merger with the Royal Naval Air Service on 1 April 1918 to form the Royal Air Force.
 It covers the aircraft, the brave men who fought and died in aerial combat and the airfields in France.

-The cost – including breakfast, lunch, dinner, hotel accommodation, coach, museums and guide, but not drinks. – is £1,285 per person.
+The cost – includes breakfast, hotel accommodation, coach, museums and guide, but not food and drinks. – is £1,285 per person.
 Please note that this is the cost of a single occupancy in a single room as we wish to be open with the all-inclusive costs.
 A discount of 10% is available for bookings with two people sharing a room.

 You are accompanied by a tour leader to ensure that your tour runs smoothly.

 This is a coach tour and your tour guide is Andrew White

 Andrew is a retired RAF wing commander; who served in the Intelligence Branch for 26 years until 2011, seeing operational service in Northern Ireland, Bosnia and Iraq.
 Andrew hold’s Badge no. 37 from the Guild of Battlefield Guides, and has had two books published.